International Postcode system using Cubic Meters

 And so on, till the layer is complete and we move on to the center of the next layer, alternating what will be the next layer to make our counting as natural, even and contiguous as possible.
 The layers in the counting will be alternating as each is completed in the counting process so that the last two layers will be, namely, the closest one to the Greenwich/Prime Meridian and the one more far away from it, similar to the so called Front Face and Back Face of the Rubik's cube.
 All of our layers are parallel to those last two, obviously.

-A dash may be used to separate the prefix part that will be sufficient for computer systems to give a few auto-complete recommendations of the most likely inhabitable cubes with such prefix.
+A dash may be used to separate the prefix part that will be sufficient for computer systems to give a few auto-complete recommendations of the most likely inhabitable cubes (part of the built environment of humans on that place or surroundings) with such prefix.
 For instance, if the centre of the cube 7636535637373773383976 was the closest to the door of a residential flat within a few miles from you, but the prefix 7636535637 would restrict enough the possibilities of nearby inhabitable cubes, then the Cubic Postcode would be: 7636535637-373773383976.
 When typing the cube number in a mobile app, you would need only to type 7636535637 to get a single recommendation in the auto-complete options.
+The use of a dash to separate the prefix part of the code makes it easier for computer systems to give auto-complete recommendations and can be convenient for instance when posting a letter or using a taxi, promply making it clear the destination without ambiguity.

 This system may reveal itself interesting for real estate where volumetric delimitation is so difficult in any other way.
 With this proposed system there is no need to define borders using a complicate set of coordinates: you just tell which cubes you are talking about.
 You can even set a channel in a IRC channel with a cryptographic hash or checksum of a set of sequenced cubes, including if some cubes are in other disjointed areas, using the prefix of that hash for the name of your IRC channel or to create a hashtag for that places that you are talking about.
 This system may also reveal itself interesting when moving in VR worlds.
 Imagine saying: "OK Google, cube 9... and as soon as you are saying '9' all cubes that start with '9' are highlighted.
 And if you would say another digit it would then restrict the number of cubes highlighted, and so on and so forth.
 If you kept restricting it, the cubes could be so far from you that you could not see them in your field of vision in which case you would see a vector pointing in the direction of its center with the color of that vector representing the distance that such cube is apart from you (ranging from the coolest violet, if it were zero meters apart to the hottest red if it was twenty one million meters apart.
 Basically you just divide the distance in meters by twenty million meters to get the percentage and find the corresponding color in the visible spectrum of colors, 0% being violet and 100% being red).